animeshsaha0906/whisper_fine_tuning/README.md

 # 2025 UG Test - ASR Model (Starter Repo)

-This repo provides a **minimal but complete** pipeline to fine-tune **Whisper-base** on a children's speech dataset with timestamped transcripts.
-It includes:

 - `prepare_data.py`: segment audio using timestamps and build HF-ready manifests
 - `train_lora.py`: LoRA fine-tuning of Whisper-base